ArturDorfman/interview-prepper/content/guide/interview-questions.md

    * Delegate tasks that can be done by others, freeing up your time for more strategic or high-priority activities.

 10. Use Technology
-    * Utilize productivity tools, apps, and calendars to schedule tasks and reminders.
+    * Use productivity tools, apps, and calendars to schedule tasks and reminders.

 11. Learn to Say No
     * Avoid overcommitment by learning to say no to tasks that do not align with your priorities.